SahilGogna/Study-Resources/README.md

 Welcome to the **Study Resources** repository — a growing collection of curated learning roadmaps and practical guides to help you level up in tech and data roles.
 Whether you're a student, job aspirant, or working professional, this repo offers beginner-to-intermediate level study paths that are clear, actionable, and practice-focused.

+Feel free to ⭐ the repo if you find this helpful.
+Happy learning!
 ---

 ## 🗂 What's Inside?